 It may be necessary for unionists to re-examine their connection with the Union consider whether it hasn't now come to represent a danger to their interests.

 His views are supported by some Northern Ireland Unionists, he says, who agree that in the case of a united Ireland, Unionists would have to be guaranteed the same rights as they currently enjoy in the UK, and the same voting rights as in the Republic,

 They will see themselves being better accommodated and having more clout within the parliament of Ireland than within the parliament of the United Kingdom.

-An RTÉ News report broadcast on this day in 1998.
+An RTÉ News report broadcast on 24 October 1998.
 The reporter is Donal Kelly.